harshitpaunikar1/onprem-vision-inference-pipeline/.github/project-buildup-history.md

 - Task summary: Closer to the end, I was mostly tightening things up instead of inventing new scope.
 The job for the day was to create diagrams, screenshots, or examples that explain the system quickly so the final result looked a bit more complete.
 I was not trying to add anything fancy here, just making sure the thing looked complete enough to show someone.
 A lot of the work here was really about workflow thinking, not just screens or files.
 - Deliverable: Ended the day with support artifacts in hand, plus a few side notes on what still needed fixing later.
 It was not super polished, just stable enough that I felt okay moving forward.
+## 2024-07-26 - Day 10: Artifacts

+- Task summary: Got stuck mid-afternoon and had to regroup — added one more evaluation metric that felt missing from the earlier comparison.
+- Deliverable: Solid now, moving on.